UMNLibraries/primo-mendeley-plugin/README.md

 - citation_firstpage
 - citation_lastpage

 Mendeley's Web Importer does not support importing multiple records.
-If >1 records are sent to this adaptor (i.e. from the the e-shelf), the request is forwarded to the RIS exporter (which can be used to import the citations to [Mendeley Desktop](https://www.mendeley.com/download-mendeley-desktop/)).
+If >1 records are sent to this adaptor (i.e. from the e-shelf), the request is forwarded to the RIS exporter (which can be used to import the citations to [Mendeley Desktop](https://www.mendeley.com/download-mendeley-desktop/)).

 ## Installation
 1. Download the latest [MendeleyProcess.jar file](../../releases), and